OneRainbowDev/Failstats-Go-Client/README.md

 - repRateSeconds: 3600 - How frequently the log files are checked
 - reportServices: 1 or 0 - 1 to report all service names, 0 to report "undisclosed" for all services
 - dontReport: [] - A list of services to exclude from the service name reporting, e.g: ["jupyter", "nginx]

+- apiKey - This is the api token obtained from [here](https://failstats.net/accounts/).

 ### Build instructions:
 Fetch dependencies: